kubermatic/docs/content/kubermatic/main/architecture/role-based-access-control/_index.en.md

 +++

+This guide explains how to configure Role-Based Access Control for KKP.
+To configure Role-Based Access Control for user cluster, please refer to [Cluster RBAC]({{< ref "../../tutorials-howtos/cluster-rbac" >}}) page.

 ## Overview

 A project is an entity that logically groups various resources.
 All resources in a project can be accessed by users that have the correct role associated with them.